 Opportunities to learn about permaculture, gardening, food processing, energy-efficient cooking, community-building, intentional communities (20 years experience living in an income-sharing community), Alexander Technique, the Transition Movement, non-profit accounting, Tai Chi, meditation, Tibetan Buddhism, the Hospice movement.

 You will also be welcome to join us in family activities which can include most anything!
-Games, hanging out with the grandchildren (2, 6, & 10), visiting with family, walking downtown, watching Brit Box or Netflix, planning various projects, meditating, dog-walking, hanging out with friends, going to free concerts and local events.
+Games, hanging out with the grandchildren (5, 10, & 13), visiting with family, walking downtown, watching Brit Box or Netflix, planning various projects, visits to vineyards, dog-walking, hanging out with friends, going to free concerts and local events.

 We live in an area rich in history, culture (music, art, theatre), educational opportunities, and social activities!
 Since we are right in town, you will have access to all this within walking distance or by public transportation.